The Adopted Son (1917 film): Production

 In August 1917 it was announced that Metro had obtained the rights to an unpublished, untitled story by Max Brand.
 This was one of several films which paired Bushman with Bayne, and was produced in Ithaca, New York.
 In September 1917 it was announced that Bushman and Bayne had gone on location to film sequences for the picture, which was at that time still untitled.
 The original working title for the film was God's Outlaw.
 By mid-October the film's titled had been changed to The Adopted Son.
 The story, by Max Brand, was scheduled to be published simultaneously in All-Story Weekly with the picture's release.
 The magazine's cover art featured Bushman and Bayne.
 The film was released on October 29, 1917.

 Reception

 While not complimentary of Bushman's performance, Photoplay felt that this film was "...one of the best feud stories the screen has recorded."
 They felt the exterior shots were magnificent, and found the performances of the supporting cast, particularly that of J. W. Johnston, were exemplary.

+Preservation

+With no holdings located in archives, The Adopted Son is considered a lost film.